davidbates99/Election_Analysis/README.md

 * Software: Python 3.7.6, VS Code 1.49.3
  ## Analysis - Election Results
 After careful analysis, it can be concluded:
-1. There were 369,711 Total Votes
+1. There were 369,711 total votes.
-2. The candidates were:
+2. The county vote breakdown is as follows:
-  * Charles Casper Stockham
+  * Jefferson: 10.5% (38,855)
-  * Diane Degette
+  * Denver: 82.8% (306,055)
-  * Raymon Anthony Doane
+  * Arapahoe: 6.7% (24,801)
-3. In total each individual candidate received:
+3. The largest county was turnout was in Denver!
-  * Charles: 85,213
+2. The candidates vote breakdown:
-  * Diana: 272,892
+  * Charles Casper Stockham: 23.0% (85,213)
-  * Raymon: 11,606
+  * Diana DeGette: 73.8% (272,892)
-4. Individually pulling
+  * Raymon Anthony Doane: 3.1% (11,606)
-  * Charles: 23.0%
+5. Making the winner Diana Degette!
-  * Diana: 73.8%
+## Summary and looking to the future
-  * Raymon: 3.1%
+Overall I've enjoyed my time working on this project for the Colorado Board of Directors and working with Tom directly.
+I would love to look into implementing this program for all elections across Colorado.
+Using automation to save tax dollars, Coloradan's time and cut down on human errors while counting.
-5. Last but not least the winner was Diana Degette!
+Moving foward we could add more visually appealing graphics to publish